meteor/galaxy-docs/content/apm-managing-waittime.md

 ## Unblock Carefully

 So, `this.unblock` cannot be enabled for all methods and subscriptions by default since it might give you some [unexpected behaviors](https://meteorhacks.com/understanding-meteor-wait-time-and-this-unblock.html#why-thisunblock-does-not-always-work).
 But, if your methods and subscriptions don't depend on others, there is a good chance you can unblock them and reduce the waitTime.
 But finally, it all depends on your app.

-If you need to ask a specific question related to your app, please post it on [**Kadira Hub**](https://hub.kadira.io) and let's carry on the discussion.